Integrative-Transcriptomics/TrepoGen-nextstrain/narrative.md

 Different data sets form different clusters to classify pathogens, creating a "language barrier" for interpreting analyses across studies.
 While these strategies are useful for individual analyses, the explosion of sequencing data has improved our understanding of the _Treponema pallidum_ genome to the point where a unified, dataset-independent hierarchical clustering strategy is possible.

-We intend to utilize the functionalities of Nextstrain to overlay metadata and incorporate such a harmonized, hierarchical clustering schema applicable on a global scale.
+We intend to utilize the functionalities of Nextstrain to overlay metadata and incorporate such a harmonized, hierarchical clustering schema applicable on a global scale - an example of such is displayed on the right.
 In addition, we also aim to integrate information regarding recent developments in multi-locus sequence typing schemas<sup>1</sup> to inform on clinically relevant sample diversity.

 ---